Lipschitz stability and reconstruction in inverse problems for semi-discrete parabolic operators: An inverse problem for the semi-discrete parabolic operator

 \section{An inverse problem for the semi-discrete parabolic operator}

-This section is devoted to the proof of Theorem \ref{theo:stability} which establishes the stability estimate for the right-hand side $g$ of the system \eqref{system:discrete} in terms of the solution $y$, its derivative $\partial_{t}y$ observed in a subset $\omega$, and the measure at time $\vartheta=T/2$.
+This section is devoted to the proof of Theorem \ref{theo:stability}, which establishes a stability estimate for the right-hand side $g$ of the system \eqref{system:discrete} in terms of the solution $y$, its derivative $\partial_{t}y$ observed in a subset $\omega$, and the measurement at time $\vartheta=T/2$.